 About Karen Osman

 "So, you can read my official bio below but on a personal note, here's a quick snap shot of my life.
-It's currently a mixture of writing novels, running my own business, and looking after my two sons.
+It's currently a mixture of writing novels, running my own content writing business, Travel Ink, and looking after my two sons.
 I wrote The Good Mother while pregnant and looking after a toddler and I think some of this has come through in my debut novel.
 Motherhood is also a theme in my second book The Home and my third book, The Perfect Lie.
 If I do get a few hours of downtime, you will usually find me reading or at the beach or cinema depending on whether I'm in Dubai or the UK.
 Feel free to contact me at - I would love to hear from you."

 Karen Osman is an award-winning writer and best-selling author.
 Following her win at the Emirates Airline Festival of Literature Montegrappa Novel Writing Award 2016 with her crime-thriller novel, The Good Mother, renowned literary agent, Luigi Bonomi of LBA Books, secured a three-book deal with UK-based publishing house Head of Zeus.